28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 As an adult, you and only you are responsible for taking care of yourself.
 Only you can honor that right.

-The right to feel, say, and do what YOU choose to grow, thrive, and live your best life possible.
+The right to feel, say, and do what YOU choose in order to grow, thrive, and live your best life possible.

-And no other person has a right to say otherwise-- and just in case anyone does, then do what you rightly need to do, “take care of you.”
+And no other person has a right to say otherwise-- and just in case anyone does, do what you rightly need to do, “take care of yourself.”

-Learning to better care for ourselves is about growing up-- meaning we can get up off our feet, make the choice to value ourselves, value our lives, and value our true wants and needs.
+Learning to better care for ourselves is about growing up-- meaning we can get up off our feet and choose to value ourselves, our lives, and our true wants and needs.

-Growing up is choosing to take action and behave in manners that only contribute to our health, happiness, and well-being.
+Growing up means taking action and behaving in manners that only contribute to our health, happiness, and well-being.

-There is no better time than now to emphasize Self-Care on your journey to break your love addiction-- There is no better time to make yourself- your needs- your wants, and your well-being, a priority.
+There is no better time than now to emphasize Self-Care on your journey to break your love addiction-- There is no better time to prioritize yourself- your needs, your wants, and your well-being.

 You’re worthy of love and belonging-- and you're worthy of taking care of YOU.
 Self-care is something you are entitled to.
 It is what you deserve.